XmYx/ainodes-pyside/README.md

 1. I have the following error: RuntimeError: failed to find interpreter for Builtin discover of python_spec='python3.10'
 Solution: Please make sure you have Python version 3.10 installed on your system and added to your PATH, or in your conda environment you are running the launcher from. https://realpython.com/add-python-to-path/
-2. I have an access denied error when downloading the files from huggingface to the user\.cache folder Solution can be to rename the existing folder to allow creating a new one, delete the existing one is kind the same but more agressive also you can use HF_DATASETS_CACHE="/path/to/another/directory" as environment variable to point to a different folder
+2. I have access denied error when downloading the files from huggingface to the user\.cache folder Solution can be to rename the existing folder to allow creating a new one, delete the existing one is kind the same but more agressive also you can use HF_DATASETS_CACHE="/path/to/another/directory" as environment variable to point to a different folder